benjaminwillett/vagrant/index.md

 To actually connect to the box use ssh and you will be in the home of the VM box `vagrant ssh`

-Whilst in your Vagrant box your starting directory point is /home/vagrant – it is the vagrant directory at the root /vagrant which shares the same content as your initial project directory.
-This is a key thing, it essentially mirrors the 2 directories so the content in your project folder will also be in the /vagrant directory on the Vagrant Box.
+Whilst in your Vagrant box your starting directory point is `/home/vagrant` – it is the vagrant directory at the root `/vagrant` which shares the same content as your initial project directory.
+This is a key thing, it essentially mirrors the 2 directories so the content in your project folder will also be in the `/vagrant` directory on the Vagrant Box.

+When you are done fiddling around with the machine, run `vagrant destroy` back on your host machine, and Vagrant will terminate the use of any resources by the virtual machine.The vagrant destroy command does not actually remove the downloaded box file.
+To completely remove the box file, you can use the `vagrant box remove` command.

 ## Install Apache Web Server

-Create a bootup script that will upgrade the OS and install Apache when the Vagrant box is booted up, so still in your initial project directory on macOS or in /vagrant on the Vagrant Box.
+Create a bootup script that will upgrade the OS and install Apache when the Vagrant box is booted up, so still in your initial project directory on macOS or in `/vagrant` on the Vagrant Box.
 You need to create a script and also edit the VagrantFile to include the script, if you use the Vagrant Box to edit the file you’ll need to use vi or nano , but install it first.